dmancrazy/MonopolyGame/README.md

 or
 java -cp ;hamcrest-core-1.3.jar;junit-4.12.jar org.junit.runner.JUnitCore JailTest
 or
-java -cp ;hamcrest-core-1.3.jar;junit-4.12.jar org.junit.runner.JUnitCore Banker
+java -cp ;hamcrest-core-1.3.jar;junit-4.12.jar org.junit.runner.JUnitCore BankerTest.java
 ```

 # Running the Game
 There should be 3 folders in practice containing .java files called Actions, Configuration and GamePieces.
 Leave those folders as they are, you don't need to pull the files out.
-It is important that you do not place the Test classes together with these files because it won't compile if you are trying to run the game.
+It is important that you REMOVE the 4 Test files from this folder because it won't compile if you are trying to run the game.

 # Text-Based Game
-After using the command prompt to change directories to the one containing all of the java filesand few images run the following commands in that directory.
+After using the command prompt to change directories to the practice and run the following commands in that directory.
 ```
 javac *.java
 java TextBasedGame
 ```

 # GUI Game
-After using the command prompt to change directories to the one containing all of the java filesand few images run the following commands in that directory.
+After using the command prompt to change directories to the practice and run the following commands in that directory.
 ```
 javac *.java
 java MonopolyApp